Find a book

 Despite her misgivings – a few weeks later she wrote ‘I hate my autobiography.
 How can I drivel on like this for 80,000 words?’ – she had finished by the New Year of 1936.
 Michael Joseph was delighted.
 ‘He says The Other Day is far the best thing I have done yet [she had by then published Young Anne, High Wages, Greenbanks and They Knew Mr Knight].
 He says I don’t know what a good book I have written.
 I glowed with sherry and happiness.’

-It is indeed a delightful book, describing in a charming and insightful way DW’s first twelve years (she was born in 1893).
+It is indeed a wonderfully entertaining book, describing in a charming and insightful way DW’s first twelve years (she was born in 1893).
 Each chapter describes her at a different age, from three years old to twelve, with her large and very happy family in the background and foreground.
 Her parents were sensible and loving, her siblings affectionate and rumbustious, her grandmother kind and understanding (she is evoked in Greenbanks).

 In her Preface to Young Anne, Dorothy Whipple’s first and most autobiographical novel published in 1927, Lucy Mangan writes: ‘Like Dorothy Whipple, Anne is the youngest child of a respectable, middle-class Lancastrian family, sensitive yet unsentimental, and alert to the nuances of human behaviour, even if she struggles at times to understand their full meaning.’
 It was this theme of the sensitive child trying to understand and adapt to the tyranny of grownups, of adults and children living side by side in mutually inaccessible worlds, that would be explored in even more depth in The Other Day a decade later.